 Commercial truck drivers are responsible for ensuring that Georgia stores have all the merchandise sought by consumers.
 However, few people realize that the risks faced by big-rig drivers make their jobs one of the most dangerous occupations in the country.
-If you are a tractor-trailer operator, the long hours of sitting in the driver’s seat, lack of exercise, poor diet and other aspects will make you vulnerable to injuries and illness.
+If you are a tractor-trailer operator, the long hours of sitting in the driver’s seat, lack of exercise, poor diet, and other aspects will make you vulnerable to injuries and illness.

-Although road accidents might seem the most significant hazard that your job as a commercial truck driver might pose, a substantial percentage of workers’ compensation claims involve sprains, strains and other musculoskeletal disorders.
+Although road accidents might seem like the most significant hazard that your job as a commercial truck driver might pose, a substantial percentage of workers’ compensation claims involve sprains, strains and other musculoskeletal disorders.
 Safety authorities say about half of truckers’ nonfatal injuries likely involve their duties to unload the cargo they transport without help.

 Typical truckers’ injuries

 Your job as a driver includes extended hours of inactivity, followed by heavy-duty jobs like opening the doors of shipping containers, disconnecting or connecting the trailer, and unloading cargo.
 You will likely experience one or more of the following consequences:

 - Shoulder pain

 If you are aware of the following reasons for common injuries in your occupation, you could take precautions to prevent them:

 - Falling when climbing up or down the trailer or in and out of the cab

 - Repetitive body movements